-Winter in the Midwest it’s not uncommon to see ice in the attic on the underside of your roof.
+In the Midwest winters it’s not uncommon to see ice in the attic on the underside of your roof.
 This can be alarming.
 You may wonder, why is there ice in my attic?
-Frost and ice forms in attics when warm, humid air leaking from inside the home accumulates and condenses on the underside of your roof sheathing.
-A little bit of frost forming is not unusual after really low nighttime temperatures, and it is not a huge problem if it is able to melt and evaporate so that the wood can dry.
+Frost and ice forms in attics when warm, humid air leaking from inside the home accumulates and condenses on the underside of your roof decking.
+A little bit of frost forming is not unusual after really low nighttime temperatures.
+It is not a huge problem if it is able to melt and evaporate so that the wood can dry.
 However, most homeowners are unaware of this problem until watermarks are seen on the ceiling below the attic.
 This can create more expensive problems such as mold, insulation replacement and drywall repairs.

 The solution is two pronged.
 First, stop the warm, relatively moist air inside the home from entering the attic as much as possible.
-This can be achieved by adding a vapor barrier and sealing holes and gaps such as canned lights, vents, etc… Spray foam is an effective product for this application.
-Make sure all bathroom, dryer and cooking vents are directed to the exterior and not into the attic.
+This can be achieved by adding a vapor barrier and sealing any holes and gaps such as canned lights, vents, etc… Spray foam is an effective product for this application.
+Make sure all bathrooms, dryer and cooking vents are directed to the exterior and not into the attic.
 They would add a lot of unwanted moisture to the attic.

-A good living space envelope and a properly ventilated attic will keep ice from forming in your attic.
+A good living space envelope and a properly ventilated attic will keep you from wondering, why is there ice in my attic?